Tilting quivers for BB-tilted algebras

 \begin{Theorem} When $\Lambda$ is hereditary and $T_0$ is a BB-tilting $\Lambda$-module, there exists isomorphisms of quivers between $\overrightarrow{\mathcal{T}_{\mathcal{T}}}$ and $\overrightarrow{\mathcal{T}_{\mathcal{Y}}}$, $\overrightarrow{\mathcal{T}_{\mathcal{T},\mathcal{F}}}$ and $\overrightarrow{\mathcal{T}_{\mathcal{X},\mathcal{Y}}}$, respectively. \end{Theorem} With this conclusion and some further observations (see Propositions \ref{arrow}, \ref{arrow2}, \ref{arrow3}), we can construct $\overrightarrow{\mathcal{K}_{B_0}}$ from $\overrightarrow{\mathcal{K}_{\Lambda}}$.

 In Section 1, we recall some basic definitions and well-known results, and we will also state some Lemmas for future reference.
 In Section 2, we will prove Theorem \ref{The 1} and some related results.
-In Section 3, when $\Lambda$ is hereditary, $T_0$ is a BB-tilting $\Lambda$-module and $B_0=\End_\Lambda(T_0)$, we will use Theorem \ref{The 2} to construct $\overrightarrow{\mathcal{K}_{B_0}}$ from $\overrightarrow{\mathcal{K}_\Lambda}$.
+In Section 3, when $\Lambda$ is hereditary, $T_0$ is a BB-tilting $\Lambda$-module and $B_0=\End_\Lambda(T_0)$, we will prove Theorem \ref{The 2} and use it to construct $\overrightarrow{\mathcal{K}_{B_0}}$ from $\overrightarrow{\mathcal{K}_\Lambda}$.
 In section 4, we will give some examples to illustrate our results.

 Throughout this paper, we suppose $A$ is a finite dimensional $k$ algebra over an algebraically closed field $k$ and assume that $A$ admits $n$ non-isomorphic simple modules.
 All modules considered here are finitely generated right modules and we use mod $A$ to denote the category of finitely generated right $A$-modules.
 For two homomorphisms $f:X\to Y$ and $g:Y\to Z$, their composition is written as $gf$.
 All subcategories are assumed to be full and closed under taking direct summmands.
 Given an $A$-module $M$, $\mathsf{add} M$ means the subcategory of $A$-modules which are direct summands of direct sums of $M$, $\mathsf{fac} M$ means the images of $\mathsf{add} M$, $\mathsf{Gen} M$ means the subcategory of modules that are generated by $M$, $\mathsf{Cogen} M$ means the subcategory of modules that are cogenerated by $M$, $\mathsf{M}^{\perp}$ means the subcategory of $A$-modules $\mathsf{M^{\perp}}=\{N\in\text{mod }A|\Ext^{i}_A(M,N)=0 \text{ for }i\geq 1\}$, ${\rm pd}_AM$ means the projective dimension of $M$. $D: \text{mod }A\to \text{mod }A^{op}$ denotes the standard duality, $\Tr M$ means the transpose of $M$, and $\tau M=D\Tr M$ denotes the Auslander-Reiten translation.
 Let $\{P(i)|i=1,2\ldots n\}$ be a complete set of non-isomorphic indecomposable projective $A$-modules and $P[i]=\bigoplus_{j\neq i}P(j)$ (indecomposable injective modules $I(i)$ and simple modules $S(i)$ are denoted similarly).